 Even though both programs perform the same function, there are quite a few differences, so let me break them down as simply as possible.

 Mike’s Lessons is a platform with the emphasis on the private instruction style of learning.
 All lessons are taught through one teacher: Mike Johnston.
-Mike is a talented drummer, but his skills lie mainly in his teaching ability.
+Mike is a seriously good drummer, and his lucky for you, he’s also a fantastic teacher.

 The program costs $29.99/month, and covers a large breadth of styles and skill levels.
 The brunt of the learning comes from his live lessons, which he performs a few times daily.
 Lessons are available to re-watch anytime and include a live Q&A at the end of every lesson.